madjugglers/pattern-book/02_three_person_patterns.md

 > * The double selves are straight

-Fast/Slow Feeds, Gorilla Feeds, Site-Swap Feeds...we do all of them in Madison, but they're not really part of the Pattern Book yet.
-Look them up somewhere else for now and maybe we'll get some of them in a future passing pattern book.
+Fast/Slow Feeds, Gorilla Feeds, Site-Swap Feeds...we do all of them in Madison, but they're not part of the Pattern Book yet.
+Look them up somewhere else for now and maybe we'll get some of them in a future version of the passing pattern.

 ## Triangles